 Poster presentations and awards for outstanding contributions

-Building on the success of previous years, the meeting will also feature a Symposium dinner on Tuesday 25th November at South Hall, Pollock Hall Campus, University of Edinburgh.
+Building on the success of previous years, the meeting also featured a Symposium dinner on Tuesday 25th November at South Hall, Pollock Hall Campus, University of Edinburgh.
+At this Prof Ruth Andrew gave a short address which captured the last 10 years of the Scottish metabolomics Network and our meetings and journey through the pandemic too.

 WHO WE ARE